bloominstituteoftechnology/Client-Testing-Mini/README.md

 ## Project Description

-* The objective is to get you exposed to using TDD with Mocha/Chai and Sinon.
+* The objective is to get you exposed to unit testing with Mocha/Chai and Sinon.
 * You will be writing tests for the code inside of `src/app.js`.

 ### Initialize Project